Frequently Asked Questions

 However, you really need to have an “outside baby” to apply.
-The spirit of our award is to acknowledge the struggle of continuing one’s creative work while simultaneously raising a child.
-This is meant in no way to diminish anyone else’s struggle, nor to suggest that pregnancy itself doesn’t impact one’s ability to work or focus.
+The spirit of our award is to acknowledge the struggle of continuing one’s creative work while raising a child.
+This is not meant to diminish anyone else’s struggle, nor to suggest that pregnancy itself doesn’t impact one’s ability to work or focus.

-We encourage applicants who are expecting to apply after the baby has arrived and inspired all sorts of new and exciting work!
+Applicants who are expecting should apply after the baby has arrived and inspired all sorts of new and exciting work!

 Publications and Exhibitions